d3dc/classier-react/README.md

 ## Getting started

-You'll have to have configured your build toolchain with a style loader and have added some styles to use the tool.
-This usually isn't very much setup.
+You'll have to have configured your app with a stylesheet to use the tool.
+Webpack can have a style loader or you might even include your favorite library straight in the `<head>` tag.

-See the [TailwindCSS Recipe](docs/recipes/tailwindcss.md) for an example configuration thats one of the more complicated.
+See the [TailwindCSS Recipe](docs/recipes/tailwindcss.md) to add the classes used in the examples to a `create-react-app` app.

 ## Usage